 By the late 1800s, Kentucky was the leading producer of bourbon in the nation.
 At that time, federal law established standards for aging and manufacturing processes.
 After Prohibition, the present standards were set, and, in 1964, Congress determined bourbon to be a distinctly American product by prohibiting importation of any bourbon whiskey.

 Today, the Bluegrass State still reigns as the nation's leading distiller.
-About seventy percent of all spirits produced in the United States are made in Kentucky.
-Kentucky's notoriety for bourbon has manifested itself in the historic preservation of notable distilleries.
-In addition, this signature product has influenced tourism through the state's popular Bourbon Trail.
+According to the Kentucky Distillers Association, more than 95% of the country's bourbon is produced in Kentucky.
+Kentucky's notoriety for bourbon has manifested itself in the historic preservation of notable distilleries and helped to fuel a tourism boom at operating distilleries across the Commonwealth.

 Named after Bourbon Co. because of quantity and quality of whiskey produced within its borders.
 Made from a fermented mash of at least 51% corn, with less wheat, rye, or barley, yeast and limestone water.
 Distilled at no more than 160 proof and aged in charred oak barrels.
 In 1964, Congress recognized bourbon as a distinctly American product.

 (Reverse) Stone Castle, 1 mile south, built 1790 by Thomas Metcalfe for Jacob Spears.
 A Pennsylvanian who settled in Paris, he was innovative farmer & one of first distillers of bourbon whiskey.
 Still standing on this farm are a springhouse and a storehouse for his bourbon whiskey.
 It is the most complete distiller’s complex still in existence today.